luangsm/welcome/README.md

 An simple fight system made in JS.
-My tries learning JS, design patterns and game developing, i will be making uploads regularly If you have any knowledge  in design pattern or JS, i ask you to take a look on my files e share with me some updates that i can make.
+My tries learning JS, design patterns and game developing, i will be making uploads regularly If you have any knowledge  in design pattern or JS, i ask you to take a look on my files and share with me some updates.